omnilingo/omnilingo/doc/ROADMAP.md

 ## 0.4.0

 * Better modelling of difficulty (perplexity/sec)
-* Better distractors for English and German
+* Better distractors for English, German, Japanese and Chinese
   * Take into account frequency and do something more clever with capitalisation (truecasing)
+  * Do something sensible with CJK characters when building the tree (e.g. not 400 trees)

 ## 0.5.0

 * Better tokenisation and tagging,